zeeshannisar/Generative-Models-Papers-with-Implementation-in-Keras/README.md

 </p>

 # **Generative Model Papers with Implementation in Keras**
-This repository contains a collection of Keras implementations of Generative Adversarial Networks (GANs) suggested in research papers.
-All of these implementations are originally inspired from https://github.com/eriklindernoren/Keras-GAN.
-The Notebooks with are the simplest version of the real code by [Erik Linder-Norén](https://github.com/eriklindernoren) and can be directly tested at **Google Colab Notebooks**.
+This Repository contains a collection of Keras implementations of Generative Adversarial Networks (GANs) suggested in research papers.
+All of these implementations are originally inspired by https://github.com/eriklindernoren/Keras-GAN.
+The Notebooks are the simplest version of the real code by [Erik Linder-Norén](https://github.com/eriklindernoren) and can be directly tested at **Google Colab Notebooks**.

 New models are continously being added at daily basis.